SimVascular/SimVascular/Code/Source/PythonAPI/README.md

 A Python module is defined using specific data structures and initialization functions.

 - **PyModuleDef** struct: Creates a module definition instance.
 - **PyMODINIT_FUNC**: Initialization function.
-This function is exported from the shared libraries which loads the API.
+This function is exported from the shared library which loads the API and is executed when the module is loaded from \_\_init\_\_py.
+It initializes the sructures used by classes to store data and adds the class name to the module.

 ## Defining a Class

+A Python class is defined using specific data structures and initialization functions.
+A class is defined using a **PyTypeObject** struct that sets up the class's constructor, destructor, methods, and documentation.
+The class member data is defined by a struct that is passed to each class method.

 # Modules